workspace-framework/terminal-code/README.md

 ## 🤝 Contributing

-Join the **SandikoOS** revolution!
-This is bigger than just code highlighting - we're building the future of desktop development.
+Join the **RENDER** revolution!
+"Tunneling the door at everything" - This is bigger than just code highlighting - we're building the future of desktop development.

 ## 📄 License